re-framejs/re-framejs/docs/Interceptors.md

 with the handler wrapped in an interceptor, called say `h`, and put on the end of the other two: `[in1 in2 h]`.

-Except, the registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own standard interceptors, called say `std1` and `std2` (which do useful things, more soon) at the front, so **ACTUALLY**, there's about 5 interceptors in the chain: `[std1 std2 in1 in2 h]`
+Except, the registration function itself, `regEventDb`, actually takes this 3-chain and inserts its own standard interceptors, called say `std1` and `std2` (which do useful things, more soon) at the front, so **ACTUALLY**, there's about 5 interceptors in the chain: `[std1 std2 in1 in2 h]`